spraakbanken/swell-project/Anonymization_guidelines.md

 May be applied on top of other categories, as (extra)linguistic information.
 Only marked forms are tagged, i.e. genitive case is marked, whereas common case - not (by default everything is assumed to have common case).

 ### Running numbers: <span style="color:red">[NEW]</span>
-Applies to all @placeholders.
-Each unique name entity (NE) type (e.g.name) should get its own running number, starting with 1.
+Applies to all named entities (NE) and their *@placeholders*.
+Each unique named entity type (e.g.name) should get its own running number, starting with 1.
 If the same NE is repeated in the text, the same running number is assigned to it.
 At the moment this should be done manually.

+**NEED A PICTURE HERE**

 ### Morphology:
  * Case: < genitive > , e.g. Volvos
  * Form: < definite > , e.g. Statsbiliotekets <span style="color:red">[NEW]</span>
  * Number: < plural > , e.g. Mölndalsbor <span style="color:red">[NEW]</span>

+ **NEED A PICTURE HERE**

 ## Pseudonymize: